12 SMS Marketing Strategies That Actually Work in 2026

 Rest assured, solidifying timing and frequency will take some trial and error.
 The important thing is to track performance KPIs within your SMS platform.
 Making data-driven decisions will help you achieve the right timing and frequency for your messaging.

-6. Call to Action (CTA)
+6. Use Clear Calls to Action

 Research shows CTAs get reactions from 33% of SMS message recipients, 47% of whom go on to make a purchase.

 This means you should encourage users to take a specific action.
-Examples include asking your audience a question, including a link to your website or replying with a keyword to enter a contest, claim an offer, or respond to a poll.
+Examples include asking your audience a question, including a link to your website, or replying with a keyword to enter a contest, claim an offer, or respond to a poll.

-7. Value and Incentives
+7. Deliver Real Value

 Good marketing continues the conversation.
 There is no “conclusion.”
 Providing value and incentives helps make your relationships last, fostering an exclusive community that generates greater impact for your business.